-Forward foreign exchange transactions ("FX forwards") are over-the-counter contracts to purchase or sell a specified amount of a specified currency or multinational currency unit at a specified price and specified future date.
+Forward foreign exchange transactions ("FX forwards") are over-the-counter contracts to purchase or sell a specified amount of a specified currency or multinational currency unit at a specified price and on a specified future date.
 Spot foreign exchange transactions are similar but are settled in the current, or "spot", market.
 The Fund may enter into foreign exchange transactions for purposes of hedging either a specific transaction or a portfolio position.
 FX forwards involve substantial currency risk, credit risk and liquidity risk.
 The Fund may enter into a foreign exchange transaction for purposes of hedging a specific transaction by, for example, purchasing a currency needed to settle a security transaction or selling a currency in which the Fund has received or anticipates receiving a dividend or distribution.
-The Fund may enter into a foreign exchange transaction for purposes of hedging a portfolio position by selling forward a currency in which a portfolio position of the Fund is denominated or by purchasing a currency in which the Fund anticipates acquiring a portfolio position in the near future.
+The Fund may enter into a foreign exchange transaction for purposes of hedging a specific purchase transaction for purposes of hedging a currency in which the Fund has received or anticipates receiving a dividend or distribution.
+The Fund may enter into a foreign exchange transaction for purposes of hedging a portfolio position of the Fund is settle a security transaction or selling a currency in which a portfolio position of the Fund is denominated or by purchasing a currency in which the Fund anticipates acquiring a portfolio position in the near future.
 The Fund may also hedge a currency by entering into a transaction in a currency instrument denominated in a currency other than the currency being hedged (a "cross-hedge").
 The Fund will only enter into a cross-hedge if the Adviser believes that (i) there is a demonstrably high correlation between the currency in which the cross-hedge is denominated and the currency being hedged, and (ii) executing a cross-hedge through the currency in which the cross-hedge is denominated will be significantly more cost-effective or provide substantially greater liquidity than executing a similar hedging transaction by means of the currency being hedged.